laravel/docs/notifications.md

 <a name="on-demand-notifications"></a>
 ### On-Demand Notifications

 Sometimes you may need to send a notification to someone who is not stored as a "user" of your application.
-Using the `Notification::route` facade method, you may specify ad-hoc notification routing information before sending the notification:
+Using the `Notification` facade's `route` method, you may specify ad-hoc notification routing information before sending the notification:

     Notification::route('mail', 'taylor@example.com')
                 ->route('nexmo', '5555555555')